junyan21/chrome-extension-discog-search/README.md

 ## Usage

 1. Navigate to any music-related website (artist pages, album reviews, music stores, etc.)
-2. Click the Discog Search extension icon (record-themed design)
+2. Click the Vinyl Lens extension icon (record-themed design)
 3. Watch the spinning turntable animation as processing occurs
 4. View the results with format availability indicators:
    - **Green "VINYL ONLY RELEASE"** - Only available on vinyl/records